MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 **`externalFeedCredentials`** - **Credentials for feeds outside this organization/collection**<br>
 Input alias: `externalEndpoints`. `string`.
 Optional.
 Use when `selectOrConfig = config`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Credentials to use for external registries located in the selected NuGet.config.
-For feeds in this organization/collection, leave this blank; the build's credentials are used automatically.
+The credentials to use for external registries located in the selected `NuGet.config`.
+For feeds in this organization/collection, leave this input blank; the build's credentials are used automatically.
 <!-- :::editable-content-end::: -->
 <br>